Inflation-Adjusted Retirement Planning

 Will my Social Security retirement benefits be enough?

-For many people, especially higher-income earners, relying on SS retirement benefits alone may result in a severely degraded quality-of-life in retirement.
+Social Security Retirement Benefits play an important part of most peoples retirement plan.
+However SS was never designed to be an all-encompassing retirement plan.
+For most people, and especially higher-income earners, relying on SS retirement benefits alone may result in a severely degraded quality-of-life in retirement.

 What happens if my retirement fund is exhausted before I die?